- Important Update: Our Investment Presentation Seminar is now available twice a week.

 Its bordered on the north by Steeles Avenue East, on the south by Lake Ontario, on the east by the Rouge River and the City of Pickering and on the west by Victoria Park Avenue.
 Scarborough’s motto is: ‘Home Above The Bluffs’.

 Scarborough has acquired several distinct monikers.
 The most beloved is Scarberia, a merger of Scarborough and Siberia, as a reference to its seemingly distant easterly location from Toronto’s downtown core.
 The nickname originated back in the 1960’s and has endured a source of contention ever since.
-Other known adoptive names are “Scarlem” and “Scompton”, which allude to the neighbourhoods of New York’s borough of Harlem and Compton in Los Angeles.
+Things are changing today as Scarborough is more connected to the rest of the GTA more than ever before.

 Accessibility / Getting Around